Let the Symphony Last for Eternity

 "We do not idly destroy works of art."
 He pointed out, not exactly rude or cold, just a touch aloof.

 "Well back home fine works of art tend to be where the action is."
 Jonathan replied with a smirk when Leon gave him a slightly confused look.

 "Action?"
 He repeated baffled by the word, his eyes reflecting his curiosity, even if one was hidden behind blond bangs.

 "Uh yeah, you know...
 Where all the exciting stuff is happening?"
 Jonathan found himself surprised at the baffled look on Leon's face.
 Wondering how the proclaimed Belmont of 1999 would 'not' know such a term.
 "Uh like right now something important could be happening pertaining to our being here in another part of this castle.
 That's where the 'action' is."

 "Oh...
 I see...
 Well there was no.. 'action'... in the hallway that I was just in, just paintings and some music being performed.
 Though on second thought there was one rather disconcerting aspect of the gallery."
 Leon admitted as they approached the door.
 Jonathan opened it while Leon continued.
 "A single painting at the end of the hallway, it was incomplete."

-With that the door was yanked out of Jonathan's hand the moment Leon passed the threshold.
-Alarmed the young man nearly ripped open the door himself to make sure Leon was ok, only there was no one standing on the other side of the door.
+With that the door was yanked out of Jonathan's hand the moment Leon past the threshold.
+Alarmed the young man nearly ripped open the door himself to make sure Leon was okay, only there was no one standing on the other side of the door.